Biofilm Engineering Workshop Highlights

 We are grateful to everyone who attended and participated.
 The day was full of engaged and intelligent discussion and insight gathering.
 34 delegates also took the time to feedback to us.
 Thank you for letting us know that you like the way we organize these events.
 We also hear your suggestions, and will endeavour to appoint facilitators for each group to guide your discussions and round up more showcases at future Workshops.

-We had a resident illustrator who captured key insights throughout the day:
+We also had a resident illustrator who captured key insights throughout the day.